 Patagonia R3 Jacket

 Athletic cut synthetic fleece jacket that was made for working hard in cold weather.
 You can wear this in a wide range of temperatures because it is very warm under a wind shell, yet it lets air and moisture through easily as an outer layer.
 I particularly like the smart hybrid use of fuzzy fleece in some areas and stretchy, high-wicking grid fabric in others.
 Typical high quality jacket from Patagonia.
+NOTE: at least as of spring 2017, this is only available as a hoody.

 The only weakness?
 Synthetics you use for high-output activities get smelly, and this is no exception.